Moving After the Death of Your Loved One

 - Find relocation assistance through MilitaryINSTALLATIONS

-- Get online organizational tools at Plan My Move
+- Get online organizational checklists at Plan My Move

 - Learn about financial assistance with the Personal Financial Management Program

 - Turn to Military OneSource for resources and support, including financial counseling, moving assistance, information about survivor benefits and much more